Intercity Dark Fibre Network

 Our investment in new fibre-optic technology will connect capital cities, with transmission rates that are six times faster than today’s.
 It will also mean ultra-fast connectivity into regional and remote areas for work, learning, health services and more.

 Footage: Globe featuring map of Australia, with a rapidly moving animated pink line depicting all the capital cities the first fibre optic cable will reach.
-A montage follows showing construction in action with both lab and field workers.
+The footage transitions to Brendn Riley, CEO of Telstra InfraCo, at a construction site.

 Footage: Telstra InfraCo logo.